GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 (% include alert-info.html content="Verify the certificate details and note the validation path and any errors.
 For _no CTL entry_, Chrome warning pages may vary depending on the certificate, but an Edge warning should say Error Code: DLG_FLAGS_INVALID_CA." %)

-5. Open Internet Explorer/Edge and/or Chrome and clear cache.
+3c.
+Open Internet Explorer/Edge and/or Chrome and clear cache.

 ```
    Ctrl + Shift + Del
 ```

-6. Re-Install COMMON using the group policy object procedures: [Install Using Group Policy Objects](https://fpki.idmanagement.gov/truststores/microsoft/){:target="_blank"}
+3d.
+Re-Install COMMON using the group policy object procedures: [Install Using Group Policy Objects](https://fpki.idmanagement.gov/truststores/microsoft/){:target="_blank"}

-7. Repeat website tests from Step 6.
+3e.
+Repeat website tests from Step 6.

-8. For no CTL testing and following repeat testing after group policy object distribution, it is possible validation errors continue.
+3f.
+For no CTL testing and following repeat testing after group policy object distribution, it is possible validation errors continue.

-8a.
+3g.
 Re-Install COMMON in the Trusted Root Certification Authorities store using the group policy object procedures.

-8b.
+3h.
 Repeat website tests from step 6.

-8c.
+3i.
 If testing is successful, repeat website tests from Step 2.
 This confirms that a CTL refresh will not remove a user or enterprise installed version of COMMON.

+#### Step 4 - Remove Test CTL Settings and Report on Testing Outcomes

-9. Once testing is done, return the endpoints to their normal configurations.
+4a.
+Once testing is done, return the endpoints to their normal configurations.
 This step may not be necessary if the endpoint is just for testing:

-10. Windows Key + S to search for "regedit".
+4b.
+Windows Key + S to search for "regedit".
 Right click and "Run as administrator"

-11. Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]
+4c.
+Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]

-12. Delete the new string "RootDirUrl".
+4d.
+Delete the new string "RootDirUrl".

-13. Delete these keys:
+4e.
+Delete these keys:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate\EncodedCtl]